MileHacker Logo

 Public vs. Private

-Understand where photography is generally acceptable (public spaces) versus moments of solitude or settings where it may not be.
+Understand where photography is for the most part acceptable (public spaces) versus private moments or settings where it may not be.
 Avoid intrusive photography.

 Mindful Exploration